osteensco/pytivate/README.md

 <h2>Easier python virtual environment activation</h2>

 <p>
   I honestly just hated typing out the path to the activation script.
 Also, what if I needed to move between different virtual environments in the same monorepo?
-This simple tool tries to give you less to type and make things easier.
+This simple tool tries to give you less to type and make things easier without being too much.
+Great if you never moved on from venv.
 </p>
 <h3>Install</h3>
 <p>